Mohanraj-rama/OS-Linux-commands-Shell-script/README.md

-echo “But $HOME/.bash_history is a file!” fi fi else echo “Sorry, the object does not exist” fi
+echo “But $HOME/.bash_history is a file!” fi fi else “Sorry, the object does not exist” fi
 ^d
 ```